EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting

 where $W_Q$, $W_K$, and $W_V$ are learnable weight matrices \cite{ref:latent,huang2025probabilistic}.
 The attention matrix $A$ and the final output are calculated using the standard scaled dot-product attention mechanism:

 where $e_{k}$ is the dimension of the keys (and queries), used for scaling.
-According to \ding{172} in Fig.~\ref{fig:uv-cross-attention}, a single {row} of the attention matrix $A$ represents the set of attention weights that {one specific element} from the flattened feature map $\mathbf{h}_{\text{flat}}$ (represented by a row of $Q$) pays to {all $N_f$ elements} of the condition vector $\mathbf{c}$ (represented by the rows of $K$). {\ding{173} in Fig.~\ref{fig:uv-cross-attention} shows a column of the value $V$ that corresponds to a feature map weighted by the attention in $A$ \cite{petit2021u}.} The output of this operation, $AV$, represents the contextually relevant information from $\mathbf{c}$, weighted according to its relevance to $\mathbf{h}$.
+According to \ding{172} in Fig.~\ref{fig:uv-cross-attention}, a single {row} of the attention matrix $A$ represents the set of attention weights that {one specific element} from the flattened feature map $\mathbf{h}_{\text{flat}}$ (represented by a row of $Q$) pays to {all $N_f$ elements} of the condition vector $\mathbf{c}$ (represented by the rows of $K$). \footnote{ The positional encodings in Eqs.~(\ref{eq:positional_encoding})--(\ref{eq:positional_encoding2}) preserve temporal and sequential order, while the QKV projections in Eq.~(18) learn data-dependent interactions between the EMF feature map and the condition embeddings.
+When certain states are sparse or highly imbalanced, such as holidays or rare seasonal patterns, their corresponding key and value representations may receive fewer gradient updates.
+In such cases, the attention weights in Eq.~(\ref{eq:QKV}) may be more strongly influenced by majority recurring states, such as regular working-hour profiles.
+Accordingly, the cross-attention module should be interpreted as a flexible conditioning mechanism rather than an explicit solution to contextual imbalance. } {\ding{173} in Fig.~\ref{fig:uv-cross-attention} shows a column of the value $V$ that corresponds to a feature map weighted by the attention in $A$ \cite{petit2021u}.} The output of this operation, $AV$, represents the contextually relevant information from $\mathbf{c}$, weighted according to its relevance to $\mathbf{h}$.